Sega Pico: Design and software

 Powered by the same hardware used in the Sega Genesis, the physical shape of the Pico was designed to appear similar to a laptop.
 Included in the Pico is a stylus called the "Magic Pen", and a pad to draw on.
 Controlling the games for the system is accomplished either by using the Magic Pen like a mouse, or by pressing the directional buttons on the console.
 The Pico does not include a screen, and instead must be connected to a monitor through the composite video output.
 Touching the pen to the pad allows drawing, or moving/animating a character on the screen.

 Cartridges for the system were referred to as "Storyware", and took the form of picture books with a cartridge slot on the bottom.
 The Pico changes the television display and the set of tasks for the player to accomplish each time a page is turned.
 Sound, including voices and music, also accompanied every page.
 Games for the Pico focused on education, including subjects such as music, counting, spelling, reading, matching, and coloring.
 Titles included licensed animated characters from various franchises, such as Disney's The Lion King: Adventures at Pride Rock and A Year at Pooh Corner.
 Sega also released titles including their mascot, Sonic the Hedgehog, including Sonic Gameworld and Tails and the Music Maker.

 According to former Sega console hardware research and development head Hideki Sato, the development of the Sega Pico was possible due to the company's past work on the My Card cartridges developed for the SG-1000, as well as on drawing tablets.
 The sensor technology used in the pad came from that developed for the 1987 arcade game World Derby, while its CPU and graphics chip came from the Genesis.
-The Pico excludes the Genesis's sound coprocessor and FM sound chip, the Zilog Z80 and Yamaha YM2612 respectively, leaving only the Texas Instruments SN76489 PSG integrated onto the console's graphics chip as the main sound generator alongside the addition of an NEC μPD7759 ADPCM chip that was borrowed from Sega's arcade system boards of the time such as the System 16B and System C2.
+The Pico does not include the Genesis's sound coprocessor and FM sound chip, the Zilog Z80 and Yamaha YM2612 respectively, leaving only the Texas Instruments SN76489 PSG integrated onto the console's graphics chip as the main sound generator alongside the addition of an NEC μPD7759 ADPCM chip that was borrowed from Sega's arcade system boards of the time such as the System 16B and System C2.